slowernews/wisdom-tldr/chapters/introduction.md

 > *"If you plan on being less than you are capable of being, you will probably be unhappy all the days of your life."
 -- Abraham Maslow*

-Lying on death bed and regretting your life is the worst that can happen to you.
-The goal of life is contribution, not comfort.

-Hints:

-- Passion is made not found.
-Instead of looking for your life’s purpose, experience more and look for things that will stretch you, engage you, and teach you.
-- Fear is your guide.
-The more fear you feel, the more you will know you are on the right track.
-The things that scare you the most are the things you most need to do.
-Mitigate risks.
-Some people just have larger comfort zones.
-- Become unconfortable but when life gets blurry, just adjust your focus.
-Random wandering will not move you forward.
-Pick one thing and stick with it to completion.
-- The trouble with setting goals is that you're constantly working toward what you used to want.
-Old keys won't open new doors.
-- It’s easier to ask forgiveness than to get permission.
-- We say we try to get better but if look at your behaviour you'll see you actually are trying to to stay the same.
-- Focus on financial freedom first.
-Put your happiness before goals.
-- “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”
+> *"In this world there are only two tragedies.
+One is not getting what one wants, and the other is getting it."
+-- Oscar Wilde*

 > *"Your goal in life is to find the people, business, project, or art that needs you the most.
-There is something out there just for you." (...)
+There is something out there just for you."
-"The best thing about Elon Musk is that he makes me question if i'm thinking big enough with my life."
 -- Naval Ravikant*

 > *"The meaning of life is to find your gift.
 The purpose of life is to give it away."